Chayno1/Milestone-project-3-my-film-review/README.md

 - This will display social media links for the webpage.
 This will be displayed at the bottom of all pages.

+### Background Image

+- The background image is being loaded straight from url source.
+The image is used as the background throughout the website.

 ### colours

 - I have choosen to use a combination of 6 basic colours for the website, the first 3 being the main colours of the website and the last three as colours for buttons.
 The six colours are: